FofanovLab/mtsv_tools/README.md

 * `mtsv-binner`
 * `mtsv-build`
 * `mtsv-collapse`
-* `mtsv-inform`
+* `mtsv-signature`
 * `mtsv-readprep`
 * `mtsv-tree-build`

 All of these accept the `--help` flag to print a help message on their usage.
 See below for specific use instructions.

-### Index construction
+### MG-Index construction

-mtsv uses several pre-constructed indices for running its queries.
+MTSv implements a custom metagenomic index (MG-index) based on the FM-index data structure.
+Reference indices must be built prior to performing taxonomic classification.

 #### Reference file format & taxdump.tar.gz

-To construct the indices, you'll need two files:

-1. A FASTA file of all reference sequences, with headers in the format `ACCESSION-TAXONOMICID`.
+To construct the MG-indices, you'll need a multi-FASTA file of all reference sequences, with headers in the format `ACCESSION-TAXONOMICID`.
 So if a sequence has accession # 12345, and belongs to the NCBI taxonomic ID 987, the header for that sequence should read `12345-987`.
-2. The `taxdump.tar.gz` file from NCBI which corresponds to the sequences in your FASTA file.
+The reference sequences can be sourced from any DNA sequence collection (i.e., GenBank, RefSeq, etc.) and customized to fit your project.

 #### Chunking reference database

-mtsv uses A LOT of memory for its indices.
-About 20x the space compared to the FASTA file its given.
-As a result, it's generally preferable to split the database into small chunks that can be processed iteratively.
-These chunks should, as much as possible, have all or most of a taxonomic ID in each of them, as mtsv achieves speedups by skipping queries once it's found a successful match in a taxonomic node. mtsv includes a utility for doing so.
-To split your reference database into 1GB chunks (resulting in 15-20GB needed for running queries):
+Because MTSv was designed to be highly parallelizable, we recommend building multiple indices from smaller chunks of the reference sequences.
+This helps reduce the memory requirements and allows for faster processing for both index building and assignment.

 ~~~
 $ mtsv-chunk -i PATH_TO_FASTA -o PATH_TO_CHUNK_FOLDER -g NUM_GBS_PER_CHUNK